Md-progra/a_star_pathfinder/README.md

 - **Visualization**: The final path is drawn in bright yellow.
 Obstacles appear darkest, and higher movement costs are brighter.

 ---
+**My Why**
+-- Getting more abreast with Python's capabilities and Libraries